Sahiladevi/health_track/README.md

 #### 6. Survey Design Wasn’t Working—Here’s the Fix I Used

 The NHANES health data is collected using something called a complex survey design.
-That just means the people who took the survey weren’t picked totally at random—some groups, like older adults or specific communities, were intentionally included more often.
+That just means the people who took the survey weren’t picked totally at random - some groups, like older adults or specific communities, were intentionally included more often.
 Plus, not everyone answered every question.

 To make sure the results still represent the entire U.S. population, NHANES gives us special weights to apply during analysis.

 Now, here’s where things got tricky.

-The tools I used in Python—mainly the statsmodels library—don’t fully support this kind of complex design.
+The tools I used in Python mainly the statsmodels library don’t fully support this kind of complex design.
 The PSU values (which help group people by area) only had two options in the dataset, which isn’t enough to use properly.
-And when I tried including the strata (which split people into subgroups), the model threw multicollinearity errors—basically, the variables were overlapping too much and confusing the analysis.
+And when I tried including the strata (which split people into subgroups), the model threw multicollinearity errors basically, the variables were overlapping too much and confusing the analysis.

 So I had to make a call.